-- 7.2.1 Equitable opportunities in the access of unpaid airtime shall be given to candidates and political parties. - 7.2.2 No programme or sponsor shall be allowed to manifestly favour or oppose any candidate or political party.
-However, the right to objectively inform the public on significant issues and events and the duty to provide a forum for the discussion of such issues and events shall be respected. - 7.2.3 The amount of airtime allotted to political propaganda and the rates to be charged for it shall be consistent to all parties and candidates. - 7.2.4 If a person working on programmes for a station becomes a candidate or is employed or retained in any capacity by a political aspirant or a political party, he/she shall go on leave for the duration of the election period or his employment may be terminated by the station. - 7.2.5 All broadcasts of election propaganda shall be identified through the words "paid for by" followed by the name of the candidate or political party for whom the election propaganda is being broadcast. - 7.2.6 No broadcasters shall treat news during the election period to deliberately give some candidates undue advantage over their rivals. - 7.2.7 Broadcasters shall not employ technological gimmicks like doctoring pictures of political rallies to enlarge the crowds. - 7.2.8 All programmes related to campaigns and elections shall be subject to the relevant provisions of this Code and all other Laws of Kenya governing elections. - 7.2.9 Broadcasters shall ensure that political messages do not contain attacks on individuals, their families, ethnic background, race, religion or their associations. - 7.2.10 Broadcasters shall ensure that political messages do not contain offensive, threatening, abusive, obscene or profane language.
+- 9.3.1 Equitable opportunities in the access of unpaid airtime shall be given to candidates or political parties. - 9.3.2 No licensee shall be allowed to manifestly favour or oppose any candidate or political party.
+The right to objectively inform the public on significant issues and events and the duty to provide a forum for the discussion of such issues and events shall be respected. - 9.3.3 The amount of airtime allotted to political propaganda and the rates to be charged for it shall be consistent to all parties and candidates. - 9.3.4 If a person working on programmes for a station becomes a candidate or is employed or retained in any capacity by a political aspirant or a political party, he/she shall go on leave for the duration of the election period or his employment may be terminated by the station. - 9.3.5 All broadcasts of election propaganda shall be identified through the words "paid for by" followed by the name of the candidate, political party for whom the propaganda is being broadcast. - 9.3.6 No broadcasters shall treat news during election period to deliberately give some candidates undue advantage over their rivals. - 9.3.7 Broadcasters shall not employ technological gimmicks like doctoring pictures of political rallies to enlarge the crowds.

+- 9.3.8 All programmes related to campaigns and elections shall be subject to the relevant provisions of this Code and all other Laws of Kenya governing elections. - 9.3.9 Broadcasters shall ensure that political messages do not contain attacks on individuals, their families, ethnic background, race, religion or their associations. - 9.3.10 Broadcasters shall ensure that political messages do not contain offensive, threatening, abusive, obscene or profane language.